sequentech/election-verifier/README.md

 ### Automatic builds

-Please note that compilation and installation is already automated in:
+Compilation and installation of `agora-verifier` is already automated in:
-- [agora-dev-box]: Any new [nVotes] platform deployment automatically compiles and ships the `agora-verifier` binary with election results.
+- [agora-dev-box]: Any new [nVotes] platform deployment automatically compiles and ships the `agora-verifier` binary with election results, showing voters a link to download `agora-verifier` in the public election page once the election results are published.
 See [deployment-guide] for instructions on how to run `agora-dev-box` to deploy the whole system.
-- [unit-tests]: automatically compiles and runs `agora-verifier` unittests on github commits and pushes.
-You can directly download the `agora-verifier` binary used and generatedin each run of the [unit-tests Github Actions Workflow] from the summary page of that workflow run.
+- [unit-tests]: `agora-verifier` CI pipeline automatically compiles and runs `agora-verifier` unittests on github.
+You can directly download the `agora-verifier` binary used and generated in each run of the [unit-tests Github Actions Workflow] from the summary page of that workflow run.

-For most up-to-date instrucions on how to install, please review the [unit-tests] Github Actions workflow.

 ### Manual Build

-To manually build yourself the `agora-verifier`, please follow the instructions below.
+To manually build yourself the `agora-verifier` executable, please follow the instructions below.

 **1. System requirements**

 For these instructions, we will be asuming you are using `Ubuntu 20.04 LTS` on a `x86_64` machine.
-Deployment has not been tested in any other configuration.
+Deployment has not been tested in any other system configuration.

 **2. Install dependencies**

-`agora-verifier` uses openjdk `8` and sbt `0.13.18`, and also the `uuencode` encoding tools.
-Let's install them:
+`agora-verifier` uses openjdk `8`, sbt `0.13.18`, and also the `uuencode` encoding tools.
+Let's install them first:

 ```bash
 sudo apt update